 Swab testing for COVID-19:

 Swab testing for COVID-19 is required for certain procedures.
 You will be advised if this is required for your surgery.
 This testing will be provided by Aut Even Hospital.
 A member of our nursing team will ring you in advance to agree with you the date, time and location for this test to be performed.
 The nursing team will also ask you some health questions relating to COVID-19.

-On admission day for your surgery you are asked to remain in your car and to ring the following number to confirm you have arrived in the car park 056 777 5163.
-You will then be given instructions of when to enter the building.
+On admission day for your surgery you are asked to remain in your car and to ring the following number to confirm you have arrived in the car park: 056 777 5163.
+You will then be given instructions about when to enter the building.
 Please arrive 15 minutes before your scheduled time.

-Once you enter the hospital you will be welcomed by our staff at the screening booths, you will be given a mask, have your temperature checked and undergo a final questionnaire relating to COVID-19 symptoms.
+Once you enter the hospital you will be welcomed by our staff at the screening booths.
+You will be given a mask if you do not have one.
+You will also have your temperature checked and undergo a final questionnaire relating to COVID-19 symptoms.
 In order to ensure patient safety, we ask that where possible patients attend unaccompanied.
 If this is not possible, we ask that a patient attend with a maximum of one other person.

 If you have any questions relating to the above information, please do not hesitate to contact your consultant secretary or one of the Hospital’s booking office personal on 056 7775293.